go-kata/kinit/README.md

 }
 ```

-Here `Type` returns a type of object to process, `Parameters` returns types of other objects required to this
+Here `Type` returns a type of object to process, `Parameters` returns types of other objects required to process
-object processing (dependencies) and finally `Process` processes an object.
+this object and finally `Process` processes an object.

-To register a new processor in container use `kinit.Attach` method (or `ctr.Attach` for local containers).
+To register a processor in the container use `kinit.Attach` method.
-There are also `kinit.MustAttach` method (or `ctr.MustAttach` for local containers) that panics on error.

-Container allows to have an unlimited number of processors for each type but doesn't guarantee the order of
+The container allows to have an unlimited number of processors for each type but doesn't guarantee the order of
 their calling.

-The **[KInitX](https://github.com/go-kata/kinitx)** library provides the function-based processor implementation.
+The **[KInitX](https://github.com/go-kata/kinitx)** library provides the function-based processor implementation only.

 ### Functors

-Functors represent functions to be run in the container.
-This library considers functors to have the following
+Functors represent functions to be run in the container and have the following interface:
-interface:

 ```go
 type Functor interface {